chrisyu-cs/repulsive-curves/README.md

 ```
 ./bin/rcurves_app path/to/scene.txt
 ```

+For best performance, you should make sure that OpenMP is supported on your system.

 Note that the file `scene.txt` has a particular format that describes where to find the curve data, as well as what constraints will be used.
 See `scenes/FORMATS.md` for details.